-Crime statistics for the SIHF distance site for 2020, 2021, and 2022 are found in Appendix B. ATSU posts reportable crime statistics for public access at ope.ed.gov/security/.
-Yearly disclosures of crime statistics to students and employees occur in accordance with the "Annual Security Report distribution" section of this ASR.
+Crime statistics for the NYU silver team distance site for 2020, 2021, and 2022 are found in Appendix B and NYU platinum team distance site for 2020, 2021, and 2022 are found in Appendix B and NYU platinum team distance site for 2020, 2021, and 2022 are found in Appendix B of this ASR.
+ATSU posts reportable crime statistics for public access at Open-ed-gov/security/.
+Yearly disclosures of crime statistics to students and employees occur in accordance with the "Annual Security Report Distribution" section of this ASR.
+There are separate crime statistics tables for the silver and platinum teams in Appendix B and Appendix C.